 72 W 36th St, New York, NY 10018

-Since 1885, Albert Keen’s Steakhouse has served the best mutton chops to a variety of celebrities ranging from presidents to actors, sports heroes to scientists.
-Past members of the tavern – including the likes of Albert Einstein and Teddy Roosevelt – had their own personal clay pipe stored for use when they would arrive at the steakhouse; now, all 90,000 of those pipes are numbered and displayed throughout the building.
+Since 1885, Albert Keen’s Steakhouse has served the best mutton chops in a variety to celebrities ranging from presidents to actors, sports heroes to scientists.
+Past members of the Tavern – including the likes of Albert Einstein and Teddy Roosevelt – had their own personal clay pipe stored for use when they would arrive at the steakhouse; now, all 90,000 of those pipes are numbered and displayed throughout the building.
 It’s the perfect place to grab a meal and a shot of history before enjoying one of the many nearby shows.

 Green-Wood Cemetery – Brooklyn

 Once one of the most visited attractions in New York, the Green-Wood Cemetery has faded in popularity, making it an excellent destination for visitors seeking the obscure.
 Statuesque mausoleums mark the graves of many distinguished New Yorkers, making it an eerie yet tranquil destination.
 As a relative high point, the cemetery also offers a pleasant view of the city.

 Trinity Place Bank Vault Bar – Financial District